CogentRedTester/mpv-file-browser/docs/addons.md

 Creates a directory mapping for the given directory.
 A directory mapping is a one-way mapping from an external directory string, to an internal directory within file-browser's directory tree.
-It allows external paths that may not exist with file-browser's tree to be mapping to a location that is.
+It allows external paths that may not exist within file-browser's tree to be mapped to a location that is.
-Internally, this is used by file-browser to map the `bd://`, `dvd://`, and `cdda://` protocol paths to their respective device locations in the file-system.
+Internally, this is used by file-browser to map the `bd://`, `dvd://`, and `cdda://` protocol paths to their respective device locations in the filesystem.

-Note that as this is still an experimental feature, the exact locations where mappings are resolved is subject to change.
-Currently, this mapping occurs only when receiving a directory from an external source, such as the mpv `path` property, or the `browse-directory` script message.
+Note that as this is still an experimental feature, the exact situations when mappings are resolved is subject to change.
+Currently, mapping occurs only when receiving a directory from an external source, such as the mpv `path` property, or the `browse-directory` script message.